tensorflow/docs/site/en/api_docs/python/tf/compat/v1/keras/layers/BatchNormalization.md

 `axis`
 </td>
 <td>
-Integer, the axis that should be normalized (typically the features axis).
+Integer or a list of integers, the axis that should be normalized (typically the features axis).
 For instance, after a `Conv2D` layer with `data_format="channels_first"`, set `axis=1` in `BatchNormalization`.
 </td>
 </tr><tr>